mds1/path-planning/README.md

 Once imported, config_user.py is imported.
 This function sets up obstacles, figures, etc. You generally will not need to edit this function, but there a few things you can change here.
+- Modify the approach used to choose the next goal (when there are multiple goals) beginning at the line where `hyp = []` is declared.
+Currently, the goal with the shortest Euclidean distance from the start location is used.
+  - If changing this, you also need to change the section beginning at `if len(gl.goals) > 1:` in main_hdstar.py
 - Under the comment `# Generating random fixed obstacles` is the line `rLoc = fcn.rectObs(newXFixed, newYFixed, newZFixed, 5,5,5)`.
 The 5,5,5 portion is what configures the fixed random obstacles to be 5x5x5.
 So modify this line if you want to change those dimensions.
 - Plot setting can be modified under the comment `# Configure plot settings`

+The last imported file is all_functions.py, which contains all the functions needed to run the script.
+Then the main file, main_hdstar.py, is run.
+This file plans a path, and the UAV follows it until the path becomes invalidated.
+The path becomes invalidated when one of three conditions occur:
+1. An obstacle blocks the current path
+2. The goal moves
+3. The distance travelled since the last replan equals half of the refinement distance Regardless of which condition occurs, a new path is planned.

 ### Files
 main_hdstar.py: 3D Hierarchical D* Lite algorithm